menu

 build a waterfall

 Construction is simple.
-All you need are big bowls and little bowls, just like Kate had explained.
+All you need are big bowls and little bowls, just like K had explained.
 I stacked pint-sized mason jars in between the layers, but a more kid-friendly option (and also less likely to get broken) would be a tin can or any other support strong enough to hold a bowl full of water.
 Next, we added a running hose, and Voila, a pineapple waterfall.
-Kate didn’t seem too concerned about the missing pineapple, but she did spend nearly thirty minutes playing with her invention.
+K didn’t seem too concerned about the missing pineapple, but she did spend nearly thirty minutes playing with her invention.

 diy kids waterfall